raspberrypilearning/quest-seeker/en/step_2.md

     }
  ```

- In the Inspector, Drag the player to the Player property and the TextMeshPro object with the message to the Message property.
+ In the Inspector, drag the player to the Player property and the TextMeshPro object with the message to the Message property.

 --- /collapse ---